lkiesow/python-feedgen/readme.rst

     >>> fg.rss_str(pretty=True)
     >>> fg.rss_file('podcast.xml')

-Of cause the extension has to be loaded for the FeedEntry objects as well but this is done automatically by the FeedGenerator for every feed entry if the extension is loaded for the whole feed.
-You can, however, load an extension for a specific FeedEntry by calling `load_extension(...)` on that entry.
-But this is a rather uncommon use.
+If the FeedGenerator class is used to load an extension, it is automatically loaded for every feed entry as well.
+You can, however, load an extension for a specific FeedEntry only by calling `load_extension(...)` on that entry.

-You can still produce a normal ATOM or RSS feed, even if you have loaded some plugins by temporary disabling them during the feed generation.
-This can be done by calling the generating method with the keyword argument `extensions` set to `False`.
+Even if extensions are loaded, they can be temporarily disabled during the feed generation by calling the generating method with the keyword argument `extensions` set to `False`.

 **Custom Extensions**

-If you want to load custom extension which are not part of the feedgen Python package, you can use the method `register_extension` instead.
+If you want to load custom extensions which are not part of the feedgen package, you can use the method `register_extension` instead.
 You can directly pass the classes for the feed and the entry extension to this method meaning that you can define them everywhere.